-Hong Kong protesters mark five years since 'Umbrella' street movement
+Hong Kong police fire pepper spray as protesters turn violent

 A pro-democracy protester who only gave his name as Wong defended the use of violence.
 “We know that they will not listen if we rally in peace because we are not on the same level.”

-Protesters spent the afternoon rebuilding “Lennon Walls” of anti-government graffiti, some of which were torn down by pro-Beijing activists last weekend.
+Protesters had spent the afternoon rebuilding “Lennon Walls” of anti-government graffiti, some of which were torn down by pro-Beijing activists last weekend.

 The large mosaics of Post-it notes calling for democracy have cropped up in underpasses, outside shopping centers, at bus stops and universities and outside the Legislative Council.